Kwenta/smart-margin/README.md

 For a more detailed breakdown of which parameters you should provide for each command take a look at the `Account.dispatch` function.

-Developer documentation to give a detailed explanation of the inputs for every command can be found in the [wiki](https://github.com/Kwenta/margin-manager/wiki/Commands)
+Developer documentation to give a detailed explanation of the inputs for every command can also be found in the [wiki](https://github.com/Kwenta/margin-manager/wiki/Commands)

 #### Diagram